kiranz/just-api/docs/docs/features.md

 ### Exit code for CI support
 Just-API exits with proper exit code, so you can use it in CI to determine the status of your tests.

-Usually exit code is equal to number of failed suite unless some unexpected error occurs.
+Usually exit code is equal to number of failed suites unless some unexpected error occurs.

 ### Logging HTTP request/response data for failed tests

 When a test with multiple dependencies fails it's hard to track which request has failed.
 To make failure tracking easy, Just-API allows you to ask for HTTP call details for failed tests.
-You would be able to see all HTTP calls made for a failed test n HTML or JSON report.
+You would be able to see all HTTP calls made for a failed test in HTML or JSON report.

 To enable this feature you need to invoke Just-API with `--reporter-options logRequests`